HZ-HBO-ICT/fpr1-skeleton-app/README.md

 The simplest way that ensures all the files are as close to a fresh installation as possible is:

+1. Create a fresh Laravel installation; remember the Laravel version.
-1. Clone this repository
+2. Clone this repository alongside the new app.
-2. Create a branch `update-to-laravel-##.##` (##.## should equal the laravel version in question)
+3. Create and checkout a new branch.
+Run the command `git branch -b update-to-laravel-##.##` (##.## should equal the laravel version in question).
-3. Create a fresh Laravel installation alongside the clone
-4. Check `.gitignore` and migrate possible new rules in a version specific section inder 'Laravel'
-5. Copy-paste the added features (see features chapter) into the new app
-6. Check code style and test functionality
+4. Then migrate the correct sections like features and config from the cloned repo into the new app.
+See the sections below.
-7. Empty the cloned repo folder (leave the `.git` folder of course)
+5. Empty the cloned repo folder (leave the `.git` folder of course)
-8. Copy the content of the new app into the repository folder
+6. Copy the content of the new app into the repository folder
-9. Commit with a message: `Upgrade to Laravel ##.##` (##.## should equal the laravel version in question) and push
+7. Commit with a message: `Replaced with fresh Laravel ##.## installation` (##.## should equal the laravel version in question) and push

+#### Update README.md
+- Copy the content of README.md from the cloned repo and replace its content in the new app.
+You might review the content.

+#### Update gitignore
+- Copy the content of `.gitignore` and paste it above the original content in the new app.
+- Check the original content and remove the duplicate declarations.
+- Move the remaining declarations to a version specific section under 'Laravel', i.e. `# Laravel 12 specific`.

+#### Integrate PHPCodeSniffer
+- Copy the `phpcs.xml` file.
+- Run the command `composer require --dev squizlabs/php_codesniffer`.
+- Test the installation by running `./vendor/bin/phpcs`.
+- Copy the `.github` folder to migrate the GH workflow.

+#### Switch from Tailwind to Bulma and Font Awesome
+- Remove the Tailwind reference: `npm uninstall tailwindcss`.
+- Remove `tailwind.config.js` file.
+- Remove the tailwindcss plugin from `postcss.config.js`.
+- Add the required packages by running the following command: `npm install sass bulma
+  @fortawesome/fontawesome-free`
+- Remove all content from `resources/css/app.css`.
+- Copy the folder `resources/sass`.
+- Update `vite.config.js` to replace the app.js with the sass folder content.

+#### Copy the main view
+- Copy the content of `resourses/views/welcome.blade.php`.
+- Update the `'/'` route in `routes/web.php`.
+- Run the app to test if everything is working.

 ## Authors